jackyef/react-isomorphic-data/docusaurus/docs/others/working-with-suspense.md

 >Warning ⚠️
 >
 >Please note that `Suspense` does not work with server-side rendering yet, so we can not let Suspense handle all our loading states just yet.
 Though, you still can implement the render-as-you-fetch pattern without Suspense, it will require more code to handle the loading states yourself.
+It also doesn't allow React to resume rendering some part of the component tree, because that is only achieveable by using Suspense.